Skip to main content

 Solutions:

-• ✅ Wait for rate limit window to reset (15 minutes)
+• ✅ Wait for the rate limit window to reset before retrying

 • ✅ Implement exponential backoff retry logic